Media Editor

 parameter to populate the Media Editor with an ordered array of presets

 that the user can choose from, in order to resize and crop the image.
-Each preset in the array can either be a predefined named shortcut, or can be defined with a label
+Each preset in the array can either be a predefined named shortcut, or can be defined as a custom preset with a label

 , width